Foreclosure Rates 2023

 How High Will Foreclosure Rates Go?

-Yet, despite these factors, foreclosure rates are still expected to remain below or around pre-pandemic levels at least until mid-2023.
+Yet, despite these factors, foreclosure rates are still expected to remain around pre-pandemic levels in 2024.
 Why are foreclosure rates staying relatively low?

-For one thing, mortgage interest rates have climbed to around 7% in contrast to interest rates of about 3% from a year or so ago.
+For one thing, mortgage interest rates have climbed to around 7% in contrast to interest rates of about 3% from a couple of years ago.
 Higher interest rates usually discourage potential homebuyers, who would have to pay higher monthly payments if they were to buy a home.
 Because high interest rates mean mortgage payments go up, many people are opting to forgo buying a home.
 When people stop taking out mortgages to buy homes, foreclosure rates usually don't go up.

 Also, many current homeowners have low, fixed-rate mortgages (meaning they have affordable monthly payments) and a good amount of home equity (they could sell the home and walk away with some money if they get into financial trouble).
-So, the U.S. should avoid a massive wave of foreclosures.
+So, the United States should avoid a massive wave of foreclosures.

 Some states are usually more affected by foreclosure than others.
 In the past, states that have experienced many foreclosures include California, Florida, Illinois, Nevada, New Jersey, New York, and Ohio.

-While foreclosure rates in 2023 are expected to be higher than during 2020, 2021, and 2022, again, a substantial wave of foreclosures isn't likely.
+While foreclosure rates during 2023 were higher than during the pandemic, a substantial wave of foreclosures isn't likely in 2024.

 So, homeowners facing financial hardships should be able to sell their homes to avoid a foreclosure (and likely walk away with some cash) or work out a loss mitigation option with their loan servicer.
 Both federal and state laws offer various protections and alternatives so homeowners can prevent a foreclosure.
-Since the mortgage crisis, laws have gone into effect to ensure that borrowers are treated fairly in the loss mitigation process.
+Since the mortgage crisis, laws have been enacted to ensure borrowers are treated fairly in the loss mitigation process.

 The main benefit of buying a home at a foreclosure sale is that the price is usually much lower than if you purchase a property through a regular sale.
 But bidding and buying a home at a foreclosure auction comes with risks, too.